Characterization of Circular-arc Graphs: III. Chordal Graphs: McConnell flipping

 As said, when dealing with a forbidden configuration~$F$, we need to take witnesses of the collateral edges within~$F$ into consideration.
 A witness of one particular collateral edge might be adjacent to additional vertices in~$F$, and witnesses of distinct collateral edges could either be adjacent or not.
-These relationships pose significant challenges in our analysis.
+These possibilities pose significant challenges in our analysis.
 To mitigate these complexities, we will introduce a series of observations.
-The first of these is quite intuitive: note that two simplicial vertices are adjacent if and only if they have the same closed neighborhood.
+The first of them is quite intuitive; see the fifth group of Table~\ref{tbl:inhomogeneous-triangles}.

-\begin{lemma} Let $K$ be a clique of~$G^{s}$ such that $K\subseteq N_{G}(s)$. \begin{enumerate}[i)] \item If $K$ is witnessed, then it has a witness that is simplicial in~$G$. \item If $K$ is not witnessed, then $G^{s}$ contains an induced sun. \end{enumerate} \end{lemma} \begin{proof} (i) We fix a clique tree of~$G$, and root it at~$N_{G}[s]$.
-Let~$w$ be a witness of~$K$.
-We take an arbitrary maximal clique~$K'$ of~$G$ that contains $w$.
-No maximal clique in the subtree rooted at~$K'$ contains any vertex from~$K$.
-We can find a leaf node and take a vertex~$x$ that appears only in this node.
-The vertex~$x$ is simplicial in~$G$.